 The Money Bar Beach Club

-The Money Bar Beach Club is popular among cruise visitors.
-Located on the waterfront at Dzul-Ha Reef, this fun restaurant has everybody’s favorite Mexican dishes and really good burgers.
-Prices are just right, and the atmosphere is super comfortable.
-Guests can also rent bikes, paddleboards, and snorkel gear from here or have a relaxing spa treatment on the oceanfront.
+The Money Bar Beach Club is a popular choice for cruise visitors.
+Situated on the waterfront at Dzul-Ha Reef, this delightful restaurant serves beloved Mexican dishes and delicious burgers.
+Prices are reasonable and the atmosphere is comfortable.
+Recommended dishes include Chicken Nachos, French Fries, Fajitas/Tacos, and Bushwacker Drinks.

 Cozumel is Definitely for Foodies